Pat Murphy (director): Career

-For Murphy's second film, Anne Devlin, she worked from the prison diaries of Anne Devlin (19th century Irish revolutionary Robert Emmet's housekeeper) to rediscover her life and times.
+For Murphy's second film, Anne Devlin, she worked from the prison diaries of Anne Devlin (19th-century Irish revolutionary Robert Emmet's housekeeper) to rediscover her life and times.
 "I was amazed by how cinematic it was.
 Scenes were described in enough detail to construct shots for the movie.
 I think after making Maeve I became more interested in story.
 And with Anne Devlin's journal I wanted to tell a story that was like a ballad".
 It represented Ireland at international festivals such as Edinburgh, Moscow, Chicago, Toronto and London.

 In 1987, Murphy was a founder board member of the Filmbase facility in Dublin's Temple Bar.
 The following year saw her write and co-direct the two-part documentary Sean MacBride Remembers, an exploration of the Irish republican politician and Nobel Peace Prize winner.
 She then turned her hand to a mixture of artistic disciplines: in theatre, with The Parade of Innocence and The River Parade (both 1989), in fine art practice and curatorship with the Irish Museum of Modern Art, and in installation with a 1992 film for the Strokestown Famine Museum.
 In 1993 she co-directed Reflections from the Roof of the World.

 Nora

 Her next feature film was Nora (2000), a study of writer James Joyce's partner Nora Barnacle, with Susan Lynch in the lead role and Ewan McGregor as Joyce.
 After researching Joyce in the hope of filming an element of his life or work, Murphy found an appropriate point of entry through Brenda Maddox's biography of Barnacle, which "points out how the all-pervasiveness of Nora's voice in Joyce's writing has paradoxically rendered her invisible to the reader," she explained.
 The film earned her the United International Pictures Director's Award and Irish Film and Television Awards.
 As of 2023, it is her only film that remains generally available.

-In 2002, Murphy made the short film What Mira Saw and the following year was elected a member of Irish artists' group Aosdána, at which point she taught film at Queen's University Belfast and sat on the board of the Screen Directors' Guild of Ireland.
+In 2002, Murphy made the short film What Mira Saw and the following year was elected a member of the Irish artists' group Aosdána, at which point she taught film at Queen's University Belfast and sat on the board of the Screen Directors' Guild of Ireland.
 She has also made an Irish language film entitled Ar lorg Sorcha (Searching for Sorcha) about the sean-nós singer Sorcha Ni Ghuairim from Carna, Connemara.
 This was shown in 2006 on TG4, the Irish language television channel.

 In 2012, Murphy's three major films were included in The Sunday Times' list of the top 100 Irish films of all time.
 That July, they were presented along with a public interview in a retrospective at the Irish Film Institute in Dublin.
 She is preparing a documentary on Muslim weavers and since the release of Nora was reported to have lectured in Singapore for three years and travelled around India for ten.
 She is an Associate Arts Professor at the New York University Tisch School of the Arts, Asia graduate film programme.